-6. The activities which subsidiaries, branches and representative offices may engage in are to be in accordance with the laws and regulations of the host Party.
+7. The activities which subsidiaries, branches and representative offices may engage in shall be in accordance with the domestic laws and regulations of the host Party.

-7. A Party shall not adopt or maintain measures that prevent international maritime transport services suppliers of another Party from directly contracting with providers of other modes of transport for the provision of multi-modal transport services.
+8. No Party shall adopt or maintain measures that prevent international maritime transport services suppliers of another Party from directly contracting with providers of other modes of transport for the provision of multi-modal transport services.

-8. International maritime transport service suppliers of a Party are permitted to reposition owned or leased transport equipment such as empty containers, not being carried as cargo against payment, between ports of another Party.
+9. International maritime transport service suppliers of a Party shall be permitted to reposition owned or leased transport equipment such as empty containers, not being carried as cargo against payment, between ports of another Party.